Fat Reduction Techniques – Liposuction, Double Chin Injection Treatments & Weight Loss Surgery

 - Or perhaps you’re contemplating Liposuction or non-surgical fat cooling or heating, but wonder if you’re best off looking into a Tummy Tuck or Circumferential Abdominoplasty procedure, instead?

 Read on to discover types of fat reduction processes.
 However, it’s important that you recognise ONLY an in person consultation can help you assess what type of fat reduction or body shaping solutions will best suit your body – and your goals.

-Three types of fatty adipose cell removal (reduction) currently popular for men and women who want to gain smoother, firmer and better looking body or jawline contours – fall into two primary categories: Surgical & Non-Surgical.
+3 Types of fatty adipose cell removal (reduction) currently popular for men and women who want to gain smoother, firmer and better-looking body or jawline contours – fall into two primary categories: Surgical & Non-Surgical.